The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 The research: Traditional linguistics shows that language variation increases with geographic distance.
 But digital platforms compress this.

-Our finding: Digital slang shows both compression and persistence of regional variation:
+Digital slang shows both compression and persistence of regional variation:

 - Compression: Terms spread globally faster (weeks vs. years)